pip-services/pip-services-docs/content/en/python/commons/refer/descriptor.md

 #### from_string
 Parses colon-separated list of descriptor fields and returns them as a Descriptor.
-Throws a [ConfigException](../../errors/config_exception) if the descriptor string is of a wrong format.
+Throws a [ConfigException](../../errors/config_exception) if the descriptor string has a wrong format.

 > `static` from_string(value: str): [Descriptor]()